Djenkolic acid

-Djenkolic acid (or sometimes jengkolic acid) is a sulfur-containing non-protein amino acid naturally found in the djenkol beans of the Southeast Asian plant Archidendron jiringa.
-Its chemical structure is similar to cystine but contains a methylene (single carbon) unit in between the two sulfur atoms.
-There is about 20 grams of djenkolic acid per kilogram of dry djenkol beans, and it has also been reported in smaller amounts in the seeds of other leguminous plants such as Leucaena esculenta (2.2 g/kg) and Pithecolobium ondulatum (2.8 g/kg).
+Djenkolic acid (or sometimes jengkolic acid) is an naturally occurring organic compound with the formula CH2(SCH2CH(NH2)CO2H)2.
+It is sulfur-containing nonproteinogenic amino acid found in the djenkol beans of the Southeast Asian plant Archidendron jiringa.
+Its chemical structure is similar to cystine but contains a methylene (single carbon) unit between the two sulfur atoms.
+Dry djenkol beans contain about 20 grams of djenkolic acid per kilogram.
+It has also been reported in smaller amounts in the seeds of other leguminous plants such as Leucaena esculenta (2.2 g/kg) and Pithecolobium ondulatum (2.8 g/kg).

 Toxicity

 The toxicity of djenkolic acid in humans arises from its poor solubility under acidic conditions after consumption of the djenkol bean.
 The amino acid precipitates into crystals which cause mechanical irritation of the renal tubules and urinary tract, resulting in symptoms such as abdominal discomfort, loin pains, severe colic, nausea, vomiting, dysuria, gross hematuria, and oliguria, occurring 2 to 6 hours after the beans were ingested.
 Urine analysis of patients reveals erythrocytes, epithelial cells, protein, and the needle-like crystals of djenkolic acid.
 Urolithiasis can also happen, with djenkolic acid as the nucleus.
 In young children, it has also been reported to produce painful swelling of the genitalia.

 Treatment for this toxicity requires hydration to increase urine flow and alkalinization of urine by sodium bicarbonate.
 Furthermore, this poisoning can be prevented when consuming djenkol beans by boiling them beforehand, since djenkolic acid is removed from the beans.